Stay at home parents and spouses who have little-earned income can fall behind when it comes to saving for retirement.

 Although it’s not true in every family, the difference in retirement income partially occurs because women tend to step out of the workforce to take care of family members for some part of their career.

 A spousal IRA becomes an ideal way to fill the retirement savings gap since it still allows a non-working spouse to invest for their retirement.

-And even though statistics show near 40-year lows, 40% to 50% of marriages still end in divorce.
-This means it is really wise for a stay-at-home or low-income spouse to have at least some money exclusively in his or her name.
+It’s really wise for a stay-at-home or low-income spouse to have at least some money exclusively in his or her name.